MITgcm/MITgcm/doc/contributing/contributing.rst

 Building the manual
 -------------------

 Once you've made your changes to the manual, you should build it locally to verify that it works as expected.
-To do this you will need a working python installation with the following modules installed (use ``pip install MODULE`` in the terminal):
+To do this you will need a working python installation with the following modules installed (use ``pip install «MODULE»`` in the terminal):

  - sphinx
  - sphinxcontrib-bibtex